rahulgadre/jekyll-klise/about.md

 comments: false
 ---

-I am a Senior Systems Engineer and currently work at Avaya.
-I am part of the ASP 100 and 4200 product design and development R&D team.
-I have been actively involved in designing, testing, and deployment of Avaya’s ASP products.
+I am a Cloud Support Engineer II and currently work for Amazon Web Services.
+I am part of the Linux team and work on various AWS services to solve complex customer issues.
+I troubleshoot application deployments, recreate customer issues, and build proof of concept applications.
+My responsibilities also include creating tutorials, how-to videos, and other technical articles for internal and customer communities.

-Prior to my new role, I used to manage Avaya’s Highlands Ranch data center.
-My expertise include data center administration, DevOps and automation, and cloud computing.
+Prior to joining AWS, I worked at Avaya and was part of the ASP 100 and 4200 product design and development R&D team.
+I had been actively involved in designing, testing, and deployment of Avaya’s ASP products.
+In my first role at Avaya, I used to manage Avaya’s Highlands Ranch data center.
+My expertise included data center administration, DevOps and automation, and cloud computing.
 I have also achieved multiple cloud certifications from AWS and Microsoft Azure.

 Prior to joining Avaya, I worked as a Network Engineering Intern at NRG Energy and Finger Lakes Technologies Group.
 My internship experiences helped me gain skills about customer support, network administration, hardware deployment, and system administration.